jquery/contribute.jquery.org/pages/triage.md

 ## Why Triage?

-Bug triage is a crucial task in the process of monitoring the status of all of our projects.
-As a newcomer, triage is a natural way to find the pulse of a project and see what other contributors will be thinking about on any given day (because they're **also** helping with triage), as well as interacting with the team and making yourself part of the process!
-It's also a good way to increase the breadth of your expsosure to a particular project, as the process of verifying bugs will draw you to take in-depth looks at parts of code and functionality with which you weren't already familiar.
+For a newcomer, triage is a natural way to find the pulse of a project and see what other contributors will be thinking about on any given day (because they're **also** helping with triage), as well as interacting with the team and making yourself part of the process!
+It's also a good way to increase the breadth of your exposure to a particular project; the process of verifying bugs will encourage in-depth looks at parts of code and functionality with which you weren't already familiar.
 And if you're hoping to eventually contribute code, helping with triage is a great way to identify the bugs that need to be fixed and observe how others go about solving similar